 - Place the pork on top of the onions, garlic and water and cook until it is tender and moist, 6-8 hours on high or 8-10 hours on low.

-- Once the pork is cooked, strain the liquid out of the crock pot and place the solids (which is made up of the onions and garlic) back into the crock pot.
+- Once the pork is cooked, strain most of the liquid out of the crock pot and place the solids (which is made up of the onions and garlic) back into the crock pot.

 - Transfer the pork onto a cutting board and shred with 2 forks.

 - Transfer the shredded pork back into the crock pot and mix with the onions and garlic.
 Cover and keep warm until ready to serve.